EXPO YELLO 2026 Tour de France

 The 'Locomotive of Carchi' is one of the great stage-race champions of his generation: Giro winner, Olympic champion, and the only rider to pair road-race Olympic gold with podiums in all three Grand Tours.

-Richard Carapaz paper-collage portrait in the 2026 EF Education–EasyPost kit
+Richard Carapaz editorial portrait in the 2026 EF Education–EasyPost kit

 Palmarès